JashanMaan28/swark-continued/README.md

 **Selecting a Language Model:**
 - Run **Swark: Select Language Model** from the Command Palette to see all available GitHub Copilot models and select your preferred one.
-- The list of available models is fetched dynamically from your GitHub Copilot installation.
+- The list of available models is fetched dynamically from your GitHub Copilot installation at runtime.
+- If you manually configure a model name in settings that isn't available, Swark will automatically fall back to the default (`gpt-4o`) and notify you with available options.

 <h1 align="center">
     <a href="https://github.com/user-attachments/assets/5b885430-d958-47a0-9daa-f64542844fba"><img src="https://github.com/swark-io/swark/raw/main/assets/demo.gif" width="85%" alt="Swark Demo"/></a>